-The way we communicate and interact with each other online has taken modern communication to the point where it looks like magic.
+Nowadays, the way we communicate and interact with each other online has taken modern communication to the point where it looks like magic.
 But reaping the fruits of technology comes at a price – abandoning our privacy.

 With the development of the internet, actions such as hacking have become common, and their effects are often devastating.

-Cryptography has been around for thousands of years, but now we adapted it to our technological development.
+Encryption has been around for thousands of years, but now we adapted it to our technological development.
 And in industries such as cryptocurrency, it plays a crucial role in supporting safety and anonymity.

 There are two primary encryption techniques – symmetric and asymmetric.

 But before we start talking about them, let’s define some of the terms we will encounter, and find out how cryptography really works.

 Cryptography terms you should know

 - Encryption.
 The process of transforming simple text into unintelligible text.

 - Decryption.
 The process of transforming unintelligible text into normal text.

 - Key.
 A password or a code used to encrypt and decrypt information.